WRITING STYLE: 3.5/5

 Mia James is a young independent professional who has a happening social life and a profession she loves.
-The only thing she craves is a decent family life for even though she has been married for a couple of years, her husband is always absent and least bothered.
+The only thing she craves is decent family life for even though she has been married for a couple of years, her husband is always absent and least bothered.

 But all that Mia has held on to as truth is soon shattered when a chance meeting makes her come face to face with the sensuous Sasha, the hot exotic girlfriend whom Jack has been sleeping around with for years.

 The book is an amazing read and just a perfect one to fire up a lousy weekend.
 Filled with wit and humour, some wild sex and crazy girl talks, this is a definite yes for any chick-lit lover.

-I also enjoyed all the scheming and plotting that the girls often indulged in, together with their never ending gossip sessions and bitchy talks, they seem to be such a riot.
+I also enjoyed all the scheming and plotting that the girls often indulged in, together with their never-ending gossip sessions and bitchy talks, they seem to be such a riot.
 I would love to have a company like that.

-I also liked the way the book ended on a happy note and Mia got what she deserved in the end.
-Mia and Aaron shared a beautiful chemistry but it was Max that I wanted to read more about.
-In the end, the book was an excellent read after a couple of non-fictions that I had been reading for some time now, and thus I rate the book three and a half out of five stars while recommending it to all my chick-lit loving readers.
+In the end, Payback and a Bottle of Merlot was an excellent read after a couple of non-fiction that I had been reading for some time now, and thus I rate the book three and a half out of five stars while recommending it to all my chick-lit loving readers.